 It would fall down to $35,000 in June 2021 before rising to $64,000 by November 2021.

 .
 Now, the question is, can bitcoin continue to stay strong or will it fall further like other high flying names such as Block, Rivian, Microstrategy, and other similar names in stocks?
+Is it even the best cryptocurrency to invest in?
 Again, it is tricky to get this right.
 Let’s look at some factors.

 The Great Decline in Bitcoin and other Asset Classes